LLM DNA: Tracing Model Evolution via Functional Representations: Definition and Existence of LLM DNA

-This section first motivates our study by outlining how LLM research parallels biological research, followed by a formal definition of LLM DNA in Section~\ref{subsec:dna_definition}.
-Furthermore, Section~\ref{subsec:dna_properties} elaborates that this definition satisfies the desired properties of biological DNA.
+This section provides a formal definition of LLM DNA in Section~\ref{subsec:dna_definition}.
+Furthermore, Section~\ref{subsec:dna-exist} proves the existence of DNA under this definition.
+Additionally, Appendix~\ref{apdx:llm_property} elaborates that this definition satisfies two properties analogous to those of biological DNA.

-\textbf{Biological Analogy and Motivation.} The 1953 discovery of DNA, followed by sequencing and editing technologies, fundamentally transformed biological research.
-DNA has two key properties: (i) \textit{genetic determinism}---the sequence specifies an organism's characteristics; and (ii) \textit{inheritance}---transmission across generations.
-These properties allow researchers to infer species' relations by comparing DNA and to introduce traits by appending designed sequences.
-This motivates asking whether LLMs possess a DNA analogue with comparable properties; if so, how it can be extracted and used.
-Formalizing LLM DNA would enable methods inspired by molecular biology to advance LLM research.